PRINT THIS PAGE AND READ ALL OF ITS CONTENTS

 - The CBR Case Study (required).
 This module will help you think of how to build your own mock proposal which you will present through video in 3 minutes or less on the final week of the course.
 Think of the steps, having a reason for each one and having a simple way of telling others.
 Search online to find research studies that post their timelines (e.g., https://prezi.com/lgwy3293ry9e/cbr-timeline)

 - Grant writing

 - HIV Stigma 102

-Often, the sequence of steps in a community based research study or a participatory evaluation study include
+Often, the sequence of steps in a community based research study or a participatory evaluation study include a VISUAL representation of

 d) choosing a participatory methodology.
 Not all CBR projects are built the same.
 Want to get more ideas, search the internet for diagrams of CBR projects in the are of health research in which you are interested.